 The “plan your work and work your plan” philosophy has proven its efficiency many times in history.
 Proper planning defines the success of any serious initiative, including software development.
 The software development industry has come up with several approaches to meeting business requirements.

-The software development life cycle or SDLC defines the way a product is brought to life and maintained.
+The software development life cycle or SDLC methodology defines the way a product is brought to life and maintained.
 It helps you turn creative ideas and market requirements into product functionality and features.

 In brief, a software development life cycle model is a way to get things done in terms of developing a product and turning it into a business.

 - SDLC models